-Short-term obligations may be issued to finance projects or portions of projects for which the City ultimately intends to issue long-term debt (i.e., it will be used, when appropriate, to provide interim financing which will eventually be refunded with the proceeds of longterm obligations).
-Short-term obligations may be backed with a tax and/or revenue pledge or a pledge of proceeds of refunding bonds or notes or other available resources.
+Short-term obligations may be issued to finance projects or portions of projects for which the City ultimately intends to issue long-term debt (i.e., it will be used, when appropriate, to provide interim financing which will eventually be refunded with the proceeds of long-term obligations).

+Short-term obligations may be backed with a tax and/or revenue pledge or a pledge of other available resources.

-Interim financing may be appropriate when long-term interest rates are forecasted to remain relatively stable or decline in the future or to finance projects with long lead times.
-In addition, some forms of short-term obligations may be obtained more quickly than longterm obligations and, thus, may be used until long-term financing is secured.
+Interim financing may be appropriate when long-term interest rates are forecasted to decline in the future.
+In addition, some forms of short-term obligations may be obtained more quickly than long-term obligations and, thus, may be used until long-term financing is secured.